 What Do I Do After Being Hit by an Uber/Lyft Driver?

-Typically after any kind of accident, photos of the scene should be taken and witnesses will make statements.
+Typically, after any kind of accident, photos of the scene should be taken, and witnesses will make statements.
 If a pedestrian is hit by a driver, the pedestrian will most likely not be able to go about the actions of collecting information from the accident.

 If the pedestrian is unable to collect evidence and information from the scene due to injuries, surveillance footage could be requested and help determine fault.
-There will most likely be witnesses on the scene that can help explain the situation to law enforcement and call for help if necessary.
+There will most likely be witnesses on the scene who can help explain the situation to law enforcement and call for help if necessary.

 Collecting witnesses’ phone numbers and other contact information is crucial to building a case against the driving service. it is also important that broad pictures are taken of the scene and any injuries sustained from the collision.